-"What I hope comes across in this film is that he is an artist," director Tamir Moscovici (and self-professed car guy who counts a 993 911 and E30 BMW among his collection) told Jalopnik.
+"What I hope comes across in this film is that he is an artist," director Tamir Moscovici (and self-professed car guy who counts a 993 911 and a BMW E30 3-Series among his collection) told Jalopnik.
 "He's been pursuing just one thing for the past 20 years."

 That thing, according to the film, is something that expands our feeling of personal freedom and makes us feel like we are one with the machines we pilot at high speeds in his meticulously-constructed virtual world.
 He wants to give us a sense that we are actually connected to the cars we race in his games.
 He wants us to get lost in Gran Turismo.

 And he understands what he's talking about.
 As several interview subjects in the film are apt to say, as a race car driver himself, Yamauchi has a kind of credibility, an air of authority when it comes to cars that few in his field possess.

 The documentary dips its toes somewhat into the unusual amount of detail that makes Gran Turismo tick, like when it shows us the sculptors who build the models of cars in the game, or when Yamauchi discusses how his team scans the surface of Willow Springs Raceway with laser beams to capture all the imperfections of the asphalt, or when his designers talk about how they must integrate a car's suspension and engine and tires into a singular simulation for the game.
 Plenty of games are set in wildly imaginative fantasy worlds, but not many are as painstakingly grounded in reality as Gran Turismo.